| Rabbi Eliezer Shemtov

-“Why did G-d create us with one mouth, one nose and two eyes?”, little Yoseph Yitzhak asked his father.
+“Why did G-d create us with one mouth, one nose and two eyes?”, the young Yoseph Yitzhak asked his father.

 “It’s because certain things are meant to be looked at with the right eye, with a benevolent eye, and other things are to be looked at with the left eye, with a critical eye,” his father smilingly explained.